 “We are delighted with our global partnership with Daimler AG and the installs in the US and China as part of phase 1 have been a fantastic experience” Dan Gould, Founder.

 DeGould Auto-scan booths, scan vehicles in seconds.
 Automatically producing high-definition images and AI quality analytics instantly to the cloud-based DeGould dashboard.

 “We are excited to have this new technology along our intercontinental supply chain to have a real-time view of the condition of our vehicles,” said Daimler AG.

 Covering the supply chain.

 Upon leaving the Daimler factory in Vance all vehicles go through the DeGould Auto-scan booth.
 Vehicles then move by rail onto Port of exit, Brunswick.
 Vehicles are then shipped to Shanghai where the condition of each vehicle is digitally checked and recorded again.

-Daimler plans to install further systems at plant and through the supply chain during phase 2 of the roll-out as the DeGould solution becomes more integrated to their quality strategy.
+Daimler plans to install further systems at the plant and through the supply chain during phase 2 of the roll-out as the DeGould solution becomes more integrated into their quality strategy.
 With DeGould advances in AI analytics and automatic vehicle checking, further installs are planned at key global ports for use by Daimler and other OEMs.